mateomh/JS-weather-app/README.md

 ### Usage

 Everything you need to run the page is inside the **dist** folder of the project.
+Just copy the index.html and the main.js from this folder and open the index.html in you browser.
+Both files should remain in the same folder for it to work.

 ## Author